Introduction

 Example:

-After Lincoln’s assassination, the War Department [allegedly] preserved Lincoln’s top hat and other materials left at Ford’s Theatre.
-With permission [allegedly] granted by Mary Lincoln, the department [allegedly] gave the top hat to the U.S. Patent Office, which, in 1867, [allegedly] transferred it to the Smithsonian Institution, where Joseph Henry, the Secretary of the Smithsonian, [allegedly] ordered his staff not to exhibit the hat “under any circumstance, and not to mention the matter to anyone, on account of there being so much excitement at the time.”
+After April 14, 1865, the War Department [allegedly] preserved Lincoln’s top hat and other materials left at Ford’s Theatre.
+With permission [allegedly] granted by Mary Lincoln, the department [allegedly] gave the hat to the U.S. Patent Office, which, in 1867, [allegedly] transferred it to the Smithsonian Institution, where Joseph Henry, the then-acting Secretary of the Smithsonian, [allegedly] ordered his staff not to exhibit the hat “under any circumstance, and not to mention the matter to anyone, on account of there being so much turmoil at the time.”
 The hat was [allegedly] immediately placed in a basement storage room.
 The American public did not see the hat again until 1893, when the Smithsonian lent it to an exhibition hosted by the Lincoln Memorial Association.
-Today the hat is one of the Smithsonian’s most treasured objects. -Smithsonian (National Museum of American History), “Abraham Lincoln’s Top Hat,” February 13, 2024.
+Today, the hat is one of the Smithsonian’s most treasured objects. – Smithsonian (National Museum of American History), “Abraham Lincoln’s Top Hat,” February 13, 2024.

-If we apply the law of contraposition to this type of guide to authenticity, consequence must sensibly apply equally to authentication usage as it does to proprietary usage.
-That is, if an item is not dependent on its provenance to prove its authenticity, then its provenance is inconsequential to its authentication; and if an item is not missing from anywhere, then its provenance is inconsequential to its ownership.
+If we apply the law of contraposition to this type of guide to authenticity, consequence must sensibly apply equally to proprietary usage as it does to authentication usage.
+That is, if an object is not missing from anywhere, then its provenance is inconsequential to its ownership; and if an object is not dependent on its provenance to prove its authenticity, then its provenance is inconsequential to its authentication.

-An authenticating provenance with respect to a 175-year-old daguerreotype (in this case evidently a once privately held Lincoln family heirloom, likely passed down through the Lincoln family itself, whose lineage ended in 1985), with no apparent history of publication nor record of existence, may be desirable but unrealistic given the confidentiality of private sales, private gifts, and private ownership, and the reality that transactions of the distant past were typically documented with simple invoices, if at all, and rarely with comprehensive detail.
-When we think of provenance—that is, “the alleged documented history of an article or artifact”—what we are actually referring to is a presumptive form of evidence that is entirely apart from the item it allegedly represents; evidence whose validity, by its very proximity, is inherently more suppositional—subject to error or manipulation—than evidence provided directly by the item itself.
+An authenticating provenance, with respect to a 175-year-old daguerreotype (in this case, evidently, a once privately held Lincoln family heirloom likely passed down through the Lincoln family itself, whose lineage ended in 1985) with no apparent history of publication nor record of existence, may be desirable but unrealistic given the confidentiality of private sales, private gifts, and private ownership, and the reality that transactions of the distant past were typically documented with simple invoices, if at all, and rarely with comprehensive detail.
+When we think of provenance—that is, “the alleged documented history of an article or artifact”—what we are actually referring to is a presumptive form of evidence that is entirely apart from the item it allegedly represents; evidence whose validity, by its very proximity, is inherently more suppositional—subject to error or manipulation—than evidence provided directly by the object itself.
 Interestingly (irrespectively), the conceived importance of provenance rises (or is raised) proportionately to the absence of directly tangible evidence . . . which suggests that its truth or falsity, its standard of reasoning, and its procedure of justification are elements of a lesser convention and framework of assessment, and that its premise is limited to the context giving it rise. . . .
-For example, even the most compelling provenance could not prove beyond reasonable doubt the authenticity of the Smithsonian’s alleged Lincoln top hat, any more than a photograph of a celebrity wearing a certain lapel pin could prove beyond reasonable doubt that the pin shown in the photograph is the same pin being offered for authentication.
-There would still need to be something uniquely identifying—unique about the item itself and/or unique about the original owner’s connection to the item (which in the case of Lincoln’s alleged top hat had been originally provided by its broad mourning band initially thought to have signified Lincoln’s memorial to his son William, who had died in the White House, but which was later determined to be less credibly so when taken into account the multitude of bereaved Civil War era fathers who had also worn hat bands in memorials to their own sons who had died in the war)—and in such a way that the likelihood of manipulation or tampering would seem if not impossible at least improbable.
-To this end, the subject daguerreotype provides the better of both worlds: something uniquely identifying about the item itself and something uniquely identifying about the original owner’s connection to the item: the subject daguerreotype provides a photograph of the original owner.
+For example, even the most compelling provenance could not prove beyond a reasonable doubt the authenticity of the Smithsonian’s alleged Lincoln top hat, any more than the most compelling provenance could prove beyond a reasonable doubt the authenticity of a John F. Kennedy rocking chair.
+In such a case, the provenance may be authentic, but the object itself might not be.
+Consequently, there would need to be something uniquely identifying—unique about the object itself and/or unique about the original owner’s physical connection to the object (which in the case of Lincoln’s alleged top hat had been originally provided by its broad mourning band initially thought to have signified Lincoln’s memorial to his son William, who had died in the White House, but which was later determined to be less credibly so when taken into account the multitude of bereaved Civil War era fathers who had also worn hat bands in memorials to their own sons who had died in the war)—and in such a way that the likelihood of manipulation or tampering would seem if not impossible at least improbable.
+To this end, the subject daguerreotype provides the better of both worlds: something uniquely identifying about the object itself and something uniquely identifying about the original owner’s connection to the object: the subject daguerreotype provides a photograph of the original owner.

-In summary, the discovery of an important nineteenth-century family portrait daguerreotype is not like the discovery of a conventional work of art for which contended exhibit records, sales records, and even insurance records can often be gathered to serve as provenance.
-Nineteenth-century daguerreotypes are commonly found entirely without documentation due to their original nominal cost, their original private character, and their typically unanticipated future historical worth.
+In summary, the discovery of an important mid-nineteenth-century family portrait daguerreotype is not like the discovery of a conventional work of art for which contended exhibit records, sales records, and even insurance records can often be gathered to serve as provenance.
+Mid-nineteenth-century daguerreotypes are commonly found entirely without documentation due to their largely nominal cost, their original private character, and their typically unanticipated future historical worth.

-Furthermore, unlike with other historical discoveries, nineteenth-century daguerreotypes have traditionally experienced negligible instance of tenable forgery . . . and within the realm of Lincoln daguerreotypes, not one known case.
+Furthermore, unlike with other historical discoveries, mid-nineteenth-century daguerreotypes have traditionally experienced negligible instance of tenable forgery . . . and within the realm of Lincoln daguerreotypes, not one known case.

-In conclusion, as with all historical discoveries, only logic and physical evidence can prove authenticity beyond a reasonable doubt, not provenance.
-And logic tells us that Abraham and Mary (in spite of any conjecture to the contrary) must surely have had at least one photograph taken together before resolving to have no further photographs taken together.
+In conclusion, as with all historical discoveries, only logic and physical evidence, not provenance, can prove authenticity beyond a reasonable doubt.
+And logic tells us that Abraham and Mary—in spite of any conjecture to the contrary—must surely have had at least one photograph taken together before resolving to have no further photographs taken together.
 Logic also tells us that 1849 was an ideal time for the Lincolns to have had such a photograph taken.
 And logic likewise tells us that it would be nearly impossible to tamper with a daguerreotype in its original unopened case, with its original 175-year-old seals intact, without leaving evidence of the compromise.

 References